PASHA: Efficient HPO and NAS with Progressive Resource Allocation: Method

 \section{Method}

-Our approach, named PASHA, is an extension of ASHA~\citep{li2020asha} inspired by the ``doubling trick''~\citep{riggedcasino}.
-PASHA targets improvements for hyperparameter tuning on large datasets by hinging on the assumptions made about the crossing points of the learning curves made in Section~\ref{sec:setup}.
-The algorithm starts by allowing a small initial amount of resources and progressively increases them if the ranking of the configurations in the top two \textit{rungs} (rounds of promotion) has not stabilized.
+PASHA is an extension of ASHA~\citep{li2020asha} inspired by the ``doubling trick''~\citep{riggedcasino}.
+PASHA targets improvements for hyperparameter tuning on large datasets by hinging on the assumptions made about the crossing points of the learning curves in Section~\ref{sec:setup}.
+The algorithm starts with a small initial amount of resources and progressively increases them if the ranking of the configurations in the top two \textit{rungs} (rounds of promotion) has not stabilized.
 The ability of our approach to stop early automatically is the key benefit.
-We illustrate the approach in Figure \ref{fig:pasha_diagram}, showing how we stop evaluating configurations for additional rungs if their ranking is stable.
+We illustrate the approach in Figure \ref{fig:pasha_diagram}, showing how we stop evaluating configurations for additional rungs if rankings are stable.

-We describe the details of PASHA in Algorithm \ref{alg:pasha} and \ref{alg:get_job}.
-Given $\eta$, a hyperparameter used both in ASHA and PASHA to control how many configurations to prune, PASHA sets the maximum resources to be used for evaluating a configuration using the reduction factor $\eta$ and the minimum amount of resources $r$ to be used.
-PASHA increases the maximum number of resources allocated to promising configurations each time the ranking of configurations in the top two rungs becomes inconsistent.
+We describe the details of our proposed approach in Algorithm \ref{alg:pasha}.
+Given $\eta$, a hyperparameter used both in ASHA and PASHA to control the fraction of configurations to prune, PASHA sets the current maximum resources \revised{$R_t$} to be used for evaluating a configuration using the reduction factor $\eta$ and the minimum amount of resources $r$ to be used \revised{($K_t$ is the current maximum rung)}.
+The approach increases the maximum number of resources allocated to promising configurations each time the ranking of configurations in the top two rungs becomes inconsistent.
 For example, if we can currently train configurations up to rung 2 and the ranking of configurations in rung 1 and rung 2 is not consistent, then we allow training part of the configurations up to rung 3, i.e. one additional rung.

 The minimum amount of resources $r$ is a hyperparameter to be set by the user.
 It is significantly easier to set compared to $R$ as $r$ is the minimum amount of resources required to see a meaningful difference in the performance of the models, and it can be easily estimated empirically by running a few small-scale experiments.